st-bert/learn-microservices/modules/communication/slides/5 - Async communication (RabbitMQ).md

 # Asynchronous communications (RabbitMQ)

 RabbitMQ is a widely used open-source message broker that facilitates communication between different parts of a distributed system.
 It enables applications to send and receive messages through a robust and flexible messaging system based on the Advanced Message Queuing Protocol (AMQP).
-RabbitMQ supports various messaging patterns, making it suitable for various use cases, such as microservices communication, event sourcing, and task queuing.
+RabbitMQ supports various messaging patterns, making it suitable for various use cases.

 ## Key Components of RabbitMQ

-Before diving into the types of queues and exchanges, it is essential to understand the key components of RabbitMQ:

 - **Producer**: The application that sends messages to the broker.
 - **Consumer**: The application that receives messages from a queue.